 Clean the Fridge and Oven

-Whether you plan on cooking the holiday feast or not, it’s a good idea to start by cleansing the fridge and giving the oven a deep clean.
+Whether you plan on cooking the holiday feast or not, it’s a good idea to start by cleaning the fridge and giving the oven a deep clean.
 During the warmer months, people tend to eat out more, as well as grill outdoors.
-The oven will begin to get used more as winter approaches.
+The oven will begin to be used more as winter approaches.
 Deep cleaning will help get your oven in shape for the upcoming season.

 Keep Your Home Warm

 When spending more time indoors, it’s important that everything is in working order.
 Make sure the batteries in your smoke and carbon monoxide detectors are working.
-Also make sure preventative maintenance has been done to your heating system.
-Last thing you want is to have a system issue while you are entertaining guests.
-Finally, help avoid frozen pipes by opening faucets and maintaining a constant drip or wrap pipes in insulation or layers of newspapers when temperatures drop this winter.
+Also, make sure preventative maintenance has been done to your heating system.
+The last thing you want is to have a heating system issue while you are entertaining guests.
+Finally, help avoid frozen pipes by opening faucets and maintaining a constant drip, or wrap pipes in insulation or layers of newspapers when temperatures drop this winter.

 Prepare for Houseguests

-If you are expecting houseguests this season, make your guests feel welcomed taking the time to tidy up the home for family or friends staying the night.
-If you don’t have kids of your own, but your guests that do, spend a little time baby proofing the home.
+If you are expecting houseguests this season, make your guests feel welcomed by taking the time to tidy up the home for family or friends staying the night.
+If you don’t have kids of your own, but your guests do, spend a little time baby–proofing the home.
 They will thank you for spending the time to keep their children safe.
 If you are looking to spruce up the guest room or sleep quarters, plants instantly brighten the room.
-Finally, don’t forget to clean the bathroom so they enjoy a fresh, clean space when they are visiting.
-Make sure they have plenty of clean towels, toiletries, blankets and pillows to make them feel right at home.
+Finally, don’t forget to clean the bathroom, so they enjoy a fresh, clean space when they are visiting.
+Make sure they have plenty of clean towels, toiletries, blankets, and pillows to make them feel right at home.

 Get in Touch with PayLessforOil.com for HVAC Service